NateshReddy/Machine-Translation-using-RNNs/README.md

 To translate a corpus of English text to French, we have built a custom Architecture as we have tried different combinations of layers and implemented the one which gave the best result.
 We have also used Image to text conversion and then English text to French text translation.

 ## Dataset
 The Europarl is a standard dataset used for statistical machine translation, and more recently, neural machine translation.It comprises the proceedings of the European Parliament, hence the name of the dataset as the contraction Europarl.
-The proceedings are the transcriptions of speakers at the European Parliament, which are translated into 11 different languages.
+The proceedings are the transcriptions of speakers at the European Parliament, which are translated into 11 different languages.<br/>
+Link of the dataset - [Europal Dataset](https://www.statmt.org/europarl/)<br/>
 ![GitHub Logo](/images/dataset_wmt.png)

 ## Pipeline